ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/04-gui-basics.md

 This milestone should include the following features:

-###### New Packages

-* A `thatsawrap.gui` package to store all GUI code.
-* A `thatsawrap.gui.wraps` package to store all GUI panels for wraps.
-* A `thatsawrap.gui.sides` package to store all GUI panels for sides.
-* A `thatsawrap.gui.drinks` package to store all GUI panels for drinks.

-###### Main GUI Classes

-* A `thatsawrap.Main` class that properly loads and displays the program's GUI.
+* A `heropizza.Main` class that properly loads and displays the program's GUI.
-* A `thatsawrap.gui.PrimaryWindow` class that represents the main GUI window.
+* A `heropizza.gui.MainWindow` class that represents the main GUI window.
   * It should contain two panels - a **main panel** and a **sidebar panel**.
   * It should also contain **two methods**: one to load a particular panel into the main panel, and another to load the order screen into the main panel.
-* A `thatsawrap.gui.MenuPanel` class to represent the main ordering screen panel.
+* A `heropizza.gui.OrderPanel` class to represent the main order screen panel.
-  * It should contain **three panels of buttons**, one each for wraps, sides, and drinks.
+  * It should contain **three panels of buttons**, one each for pizzas, sides, and desserts.
 They may be automatically generated from the menu.
-  * Each wrap will be listed **once**, but each side and drink will have **three buttons** - one for each size.
+  * Each pizza will be listed **once**, but each side and drink will have **three buttons** - one for each size.
-  * When clicked, those buttons should call a method to load the appropriate panel into the main panel to allow customization of the menu item.
+  * When clicked, those buttons should call a method to load the appropriate panel in to the main panel.
-* A `thatsawrap.gui.OrderPanel` class to represent the sidebar panel containing a user's order.
+* A `heropizza.gui.SidebarPanel` class to represent the sidebar panel.
   * It should contain labels for **order number, subtotal, tax, and total**.
   * It should contain an **Edit** button that does nothing when clicked.
   * It should also include a **list box** as a placeholder that can be used to keep track of the order.
 The list box should expand to **fill all remaining vertical space** in the window.

-###### Menu Item Panels

-* A panel class in the `thatsawrap.gui.wraps` package for each wrap.
+* A panel class in the `heropizza.gui.pizzas` package for each pizza.
-  * It should include appropriate controls for modifying the **ingredients, shell, and addins**.
+  * It should include appropriate controls for modifying the **ingredients, crust, and toppings**.
+  * **When given an instance of the item** as a parameter to the constructor, the values of the controls should be **set to match the values** in the instance.
+  * It should include a **Save** button that, when clicked, will replace the main panel with the order screen.
+We will handle actually saving the item in a future milestone.
-  * _You may want to include a parent `WrapPanel` class to reduce the amount of duplicate code._
+  * _You may include a parent `PizzaPanel` class to reduce the amount of duplicate code._
-* A **SINGLE** panel class `SidePanel` in the `thatsawrap.gui.sides` package.
+* A **SINGLE** panel class `SidePanel` in the `heropizza.gui.sides` package.
   * It should include appropriate controls for modifying the **size** of the item.
+  * **When given an instance of the item** as a parameter to the constructor, the values of the controls should be **set to match the values** in the instance.
+  * It should include a **Save** button that, when clicked, will replace the main panel with the order screen.
+We will handle actually saving the item in a future milestone.
-  * _Since each side only has a single option, this panel will be generalized to work with the parent `Side` class instead of individual sides themselves.
-When the buttons on the menu are clicked, you'll need to make sure an instance of the correct menu item is created._
+  * _Since each side only has a single option, this panel can be generalized to work with the parent `Side` class.
+However, when buttons on the OrderPanel are clicked, you'll need to make sure an instance of the correct item is generated._
-* A panel class in the `thatsawrap.gui.drinks` package for each drink item.
+* A panel class in the `heropizza.gui.drinks` package for each drink item.
   * It should include appropriate controls for modifying the **ingredients and size**.
-  * _You may with include a parent `DrinkPanel` class to reduce the amount of duplicate code._

-Each of the menu item panels should also implement the following functionality:
   * **When given an instance of the item** as a parameter to the constructor, the values of the controls should be **set to match the values** in the instance.
   * It should include a **Save** button that, when clicked, will replace the main panel with the order screen.
 We will handle actually saving the item in a future milestone.

-###### Documentation and Tests

-* Classes in the `thatsawrap.gui` package **do require** all appropriate documentation comments, and must be free of style errors. **Every method must include full documentation comments.**
+  * _You may include a parent `DrinkPanel` class to reduce the amount of duplicate code._
-* Classes in the `thatsawrap.gui` package **do not require** unit tests.
+* Classes in the `heropizza.gui` package **do not require** unit tests.
-* Classes in the `thatsawrap.gui` package **do not require** type hints in Python, though you may continue to use them if they are helpful.
+* Classes in the `heropizza.gui` package **do not require** type hints in Python, though you may continue to use them if they are helpful.
 Any errors from Mypy originating in these classes will be ignored.
-* Create a **new UML diagram** that shows the structure of the `thatsawap.gui` package and how all GUI classes are related.
-You should also show any links to the classes in the `thatsawrap.data` package, but you may choose to show simplified links between packages instead of individual classes.
-You do not have to include full details from classes in the `thatsawrap.data` packages.
-  * For example, you can show that the classes in the `thatsawrap.gui.wraps` package are all related to similar classes in the `thatsawrap.data.wraps` package without listing the individual classes in that package.

-###### Other Instructions
+* Classes in the `heropizza.gui` package **do require** all appropriate documentation comments, and must be free of style errors.
+* **Update the UML Diagram Contained in this project to match the updated structure of the project.**

-You are welcome to add additional methods to the existing content in the `thatsawrap.data` package.
-If so, make sure you include appropriate documentation, type checking and unit tests.
+You are welcome to add additional methods to the existing content in the `heropizza.data` package.
+If so, make sure you include appropriate type checking and unit tests.

 See below for a few sketches of what your GUI might look like.